Colleges by Location

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at Tennessee Wesleyan University was 10:1: that means 10 students per one teacher, which is considered a good ratio.
-The total number of faculty teaching at the institution is 147.
-Out of that number, there were 65 male and 82 female faculty members.
-The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Tennessee Wesleyan University.
+In 2023, this ratio at Tennessee Wesleyan University was 12:1.
+That means that there were 12 times more students than teachers at this school.
+The faculty of this school consists of 145 members, according to the most recent data reported.
+Out of that number, there were 65 men and 80 women.
+The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Tennessee Wesleyan University.

 Student Population Diversity Graph